stardog-union/launchpad-docs/azure/access-token-passthrough-mode.md

    > **Note:**
    > If you have a Stardog server running remotely, set the `STARDOG_INTERNAL_ENDPOINT` to the same value as `STARDOG_EXTERNAL_ENDPOINT` in the [`.env`](.env) file.

-- `PASSWORD_AUTH_ENABLED` is set to `true`.
-This allows users to provide a Stardog username and password for authentication in the login dialog.
-This is actually the default setting, but is included here for completeness.

 - `FRIENDLY_NAME` is set to `Stardog Applications`.
 This is just optional text to display to the user on the login dialog.
 This text will be inserted after `Connect to`.

    ![Friendly Name](./img/friendly-name.png)